gc-da11yn/gc-da11yn.github.io/src/pages/en/information-and-communications-technology-ict-accessibility-requirements.md

 			<td>
 				<p><strong>9.1.4.2 Audio control</strong></p>
 				<p>Where ICT is a web page, it shall satisfy <a href="http://www.w3.org/TR/WCAG21/#audio-control">WCAG 2.1 Success Criterion 1.4.2 Audio Control</a>.</p>
-				<p><strong>WCAG 2.1 Success Criterion 1.4.2 Audio Control</strong></p>
-				<p><a href="http://www.w3.org/WAI/WCAG21/Understanding/audio-control.html">Understanding Audio Control</a></p>
-				<p><a href="http://www.w3.org/WAI/WCAG21/quickref/#audio-control">How to Meet Audio Control</a></p>
-				<p>(Level A)</p>
-				<p>If any audio on a Web page plays automatically for more than 3 seconds, either a <a href="http://www.w3.org/TR/WCAG21/#dfn-mechanism">mechanism</a> is available to pause or stop the audio, or a mechanism is available to control audio volume independently from the overall system volume level.</p>
-				<p>Note: Since any content that does not meet this success criterion can interfere with a user's ability to use the whole page, all content on the Web page (whether or not it is used to meet other success criteria) must meet this success criterion.
-See <a href="http://www.w3.org/TR/WCAG21/#cc5">Conformance Requirement 5: Non-Interference</a>.</p>
 			</td>
 			<td>
 				<p><strong>C.9.1.4.2 Audio control</strong></p>